William Wilberforce was an eighteenth/nineteenth century parliamentarian best known for opposing slavery

 Chronology/Biography of William Wilberforce:

-1766: Went to Hull Grammar School at the age of seven.
+1766: He went to Hull Grammar School at the age of seven.

 1768: Death of William Wilberforce’s father.
 He was sent to London to be looked after and educated by his uncle in St James Place.
 He became influenced by his Aunt’s interest in the Methodist movement and John Wesley.
 His favourite guest Preacher at his local church was the Reverend John Newton who had once been a Captain on a slave ship but had turned to the church later.
 He was a fiery preacher and hymn writer (his most famous is “Amazing Grace”) and had a big effect on Wilberforce.
 Wilberforce’s mother was worried by all this and called him back to Hull.
 He then was sent to Pocklington School in Yorkshire for the next six years and it was here that he wrote his first anti-slavery letter.

-1776: Met William Pitt at Cambridge University who was later to become Britain’s youngest ever Prime Minister.
+1776: Wilberforce met William Pitt at Cambridge University who was later to become Britain’s youngest ever Prime Minister.
 During his time at Cambridge he lived an idle life playing cards and drinking and turned his back on Methodism.

-1780: Influenced by Pitt he stood for Parliament on leaving University in Kingston-upon-Hull which is one of the oldest constituencies in Britain.
+1780: He is influenced by Pitt he stood for Parliament on leaving University in Kingston-upon-Hull which is one of the oldest constituencies in Britain.

 1784: Although he again stood for Hull he was also returned as as one of the Knights of the Shire of York and duly took this seat in parliament and as a Tory supported the government of Pitt.
 He became increasingly interested in social problems after a holiday in the South of France when he read a religious book by the English cleric Philip Doddridge and this renewed his religious zeal.
 He then agreed with Lady Middleton that he should use his influence to bring about the abolition of the slave trade.
 The first Bill was defeated even though a large number of Members didn’t turn up to vote as they were frightened of taking a position on the subject.
 Between 1783 and 1793 one port alone, Liverpool, shipped in 303,000 slaves from West Africa to the New World and overall Britain supplied over three million to the Spanish, French and British Colonies around the world.